-Alan C. Price to be Earlham’s 18th President
+Alan C. Price is Earlham’s 18th President

 “The Board of Trustees is absolutely thrilled to welcome Alan Price as Earlham’s next president,” said Deborah Hull ’67, chair of the Earlham board.
 “Throughout his career, Alan has proven himself as a visionary leader with a unique ability to make good organizations even better.
 We are looking forward to working with Alan to make Earlham stronger, more nimble and even better able to fulfill its educational mission in a rapidly changing world.”